-Financial Planning -> Save Money -> Fuel Efficient Vehicles
+Financial Planning -> Save Money -> Fuel Efficient Vehicles - Rebates and Incentives

 Rebates for Fuel Efficient Vehicles

-Some provinces provide rebates when fuel efficient vehicles, hybrid vehicles, or alternative fuel vehicles are purchased.
+The federal government and some provinces provide rebates when fuel efficient vehicles, hybrid vehicles, or alternative fuel vehicles are purchased.
 See the following links:

 Canadian Excise Tax on Fuel-Inefficient Vehicles

 To encourage Canadians to make eco-friendly consumer choices, the Government of Canada adopted an excise tax (or green levy) on fuel-inefficient vehicles.
 See Canada Revenue Agency publication ETSL64 Excise Tax on Fuel-Inefficient Vehicles.
 There is a list of vehicles and their applicable excise tax for each year after 2006.
 For 2018, the highest tax was $4,000 per vehicle, but the majority of vehicles have no tax.

 Which Vehicles are Fuel-Efficient?